zeropoolnetwork/zp-chrome-extension/README.md

 Chrome extension that allow to make anonymous transaction using Zeropool smart contract.

 ## Development
+Build all:
+  - `build.sh`

-- Clone repository with submodules & npm install:
+Clone & build:
   - `git clone git@github.com:zeropoolnetwork/zp-chrome-extension.git --recurse-submodules`
-  -  `npm i`

-- Build circuits: `./build-txcircuits.sh`, Notes:
-  - *`txcircuit` build doesn't work with node `v12.14.0`, build is tested with node version `v11.15.0`.*
-  - Build might take time

- - Build chrome extension:
+  - `./build-txcircuits.sh`
   - `npm run extension:build`

- - Build & watch:
+Development:
    - `npm run extension:watch`
    - You may use `npm start` ,in case you want to work only on UI part

+Notes:
+  - *`txcircuit` build doesn't work with node `v12.14.0`, build is tested with node version `v11.15.0`.*
+  - Build might take time